 - Discover it® Miles: This card might appeal to Discover fans who want to use their miles for both travel and cash back redemptions.

-- Discover it® Student Cash Back: If you’re a student who likes the Discover it® Cash Back, you might want to check out this card, which offers an additional reward for students.
+- Discover it® Student Cash Back: If you’re a student who likes the Discover it® Cash Back, you might want to check out this card.

 - Citi® Double Cash Card: This card is a good option if you’d prefer a simpler cash back card with no categories to track.